cheelvis/wordpress-docker-compose/README.md

 copy the file from docker-compose.yaml and paste on sublime text and paste it in the docker-compose.yaml file. save the file.
 To build docker-compose file use
+## sudo usermod -aG docker $USER
 ## sudo docker-compose up -d
 After sucessful execution go to browser and paste the ip address of instance and in yaml file we have mentioned port number 8000 so you need to use:
 ## master-ip-address:8000
 You will get the wordpress installation page. thus, your deployment of wordpress using dockercompose file is done sucessfully.